Seven poll workers killed by landmine as Niger votes in presidential runoff

 A vehicle belonging to the electoral commission (CENI) and carrying election workers to their polling stations hit a mine in the rural commune of Dargol in the southwest, said Harouna Mounkaila, the vice president of CENI’s local branch.

-“They were leaving to drop off the ballot boxes and the members of the polling station,” Moukaila told Reuters, adding that three other workers were seriously wounded.
+“They were leaving to drop off the ballot boxes and the members of the polling station,” Moukaila told Reuters.
+Three other workers were seriously wounded, he said.

 Niger’s twin security crises - one near its western border with Mali and Burkina Faso, where militants linked to al Qaeda and Islamic State operate, and the other along the southeastern border with Nigeria, where Boko Harm is active - were the dominant campaign issues.